Preezey24/Preezey24/README.md

 ### Hi there 👋 welcomed visitor!
 My name is Rhys :sunglasses:, a Civil Engineer turned Software Developer.

 #### I'm currently working on :muscle::
-- Looking for work in Canada as a Software Developer
+- Looking for work in Australia as a Software Developer

 #### I'm currently learning :thought_balloon::
 - Every single data and algorithm problem known to man